Keep On Loving You (song): Background and recording

-I went down to S.I.R.
-Studios, where we were rehearsing, sat down at [Neal Doughty's] piano and started to play these chords.
-Now, usually with us when somebody comes up with a good musical idea and begins playing it, everyone else joins in and we take it from there.
-But I must have played this part about 100 times, and no-one was taking any notice.
-Finally, though, Gary [Richarth] plugged in his Les Paul to a giant stack of Marshalls and started playing something.
-Now, I am convinced the only reason he did this was to try and drown me out.
-But when I heard what he was doing I jumped up and said, 'That's exactly what this song needs!'.
-And the song took off from there.
+Cronin said that he started playing the chords for the song on piano, which he had done "about 100 times" before without anyone else noticing, but one time Gary Richrath started playing on his Les Paul guitar.
+Cronin initially thought that Richrath was playing just to drown him out, but he then realized that "That's exactly what this song needs!", after which Cronin said that "the song took off from there."
+He claimed that before that the band felt the song sounded too much like Barry Manilow and that after the addition of Richrath's guitar chords he recognized that the original version sounded too sweet.

-Epic Records did not think the song was good enough to be released as a single but the band persuaded them to do so.
+Epic Records did not think the song was good enough to be released as a single, but the band persuaded them to do so.

 Reception

 "Keep On Loving You" received mixed to negative reviews from critics and audiences alike; it has been widely criticized for its dated and bombastic production style, sentimental lyrics, perceived "overplayed" nature and lack of originality.

 Stephen Thomas Erlewine of AllMusic gave the song a positive review and said, "And so what if it does, because this is great arena rock, filled with hooks as expansive as Three Rivers Stadium and as catchy as the flu.
 That, of course, applies to the record's two biggest hits—the power ballad "Keep on Loving You" and the surging "Take It on the Run"—which define their era, but what gives the album real staying power is that the rest of the record works equally well."

 Mike DeGagne criticized the song for giving the band "more appeal to FM radio and more commercial success", but also praised its instrumentation, describing it as "keyboard-guided melodies of its type, set adrift to Kevin Cronin's gentle, comfy-cozy vocals" and assuring that "No matter which instrument's riffs are heard, guitar or keyboard, they're polished and pristine, blanketed by lyrics that are simple yet overwhelmingly emotive."

+In 2025 Ultimate Classic Rock critic Corey Irwin rated "Keep on Loving You" as the 11th greatest power ballad of all time.
+In 2013 Ultimate Classic Rock critic Matt Wardlaw rated it as REO Speedwagon's greatest song.

 Music video

 In 1981, a video of the song was the 17th played on the first day of broadcast of MTV, on August 1.
-It was framed by a scene of Kevin Cronin talking about his relationship troubles with a female psychiatrist and contained a shot where a woman picked up a telephone connected to Gary Richrath's guitar, referencing the live version of "157 Riverside Avenue."
+It was framed by a scene of Kevin Cronin talking about his relationship troubles with a female psychiatrist and contained a shot where a woman picked up a telephone connected to Gary Richrath's guitar, referencing the live version of "157 Riverside Avenue”.

+In popular culture

+The song plays over the closing scenes of series 2, episode 3 of the British TV comedy Nighty Night.